rkwai/consume-intent/README.md

 ## Usage

+1. Setup your options (use it w/o Integration)
-1. Click the extension icon in the Chrome toolbar.
+2. Click the extension icon in the Chrome toolbar to run